 A recent study found that just over 41% of children in the United States suffer from acid erosion.
-Unsurprisingly, cavities are the most common disease afflicting children in the United States, and almost completely preventable.
+Unsurprisingly, cavities are the most common disease afflicting children in the United States, and are almost completely preventable.
 Acid erosion in children is largely caused by dietary choices.
 You can help keep your children’s dental enamel strong, and avoid acid erosion with a few simple methods.

 Cut back on Citrus

 Food and drinks high in citric acid erode tooth enamel in a process called demineralization.
-In bad cases of demineralization, acid will work its way to the soft layer beneath the enamel called the dentin.
+In bad cases of demineralization, the acid will work its way to the soft layer beneath the enamel called the dentin.
 These advanced cases lead to tooth sensitivity and pain.

 Drink More Water, Less of Everything Else

 Water is a fantastic tool in the fight against acid erosion.
-Water is not acidic, and does not harm tooth enamel.
+Water is not acidic and does not harm tooth enamel.
 It also improves saliva production, which naturally cleans teeth of debris and restores the mouth back to a healthy ph balance.

 To take it a step further, you and your child should rinse their mouth out with water after each meal.
 This will wash away any food debris in their mouth, and help prevent cavities.

-Add Calcium Rich Foods
+Add Calcium-Rich Foods